malmousawi/eda2_cw/README.md

 cd /home/almalinux/ds4eng-infra/cnc-environment

 Step 6:
-tmux new -s "give a name (without speech marks)"
+tmux new -s test
+tmux attach -t test (# run this if you deactivate from the session)

 Step 7:
 sudo chmod +x master_script.sh